Your smear test records

 Your cervical screening information may be provided to your health provider (GP, public hospital or health provider managing your care) to make sure you are reminded about your next test and to check that your results are followed up on.

-Grouped data (without identifying information) from the register may be provided to people like researchers.
+Grouped data (without identifying information) from the register may be provided to people like researchers, or for quality or teaching purposes.
 There are additional safeguards for Māori women’s data: anyone external who wants to access this data needs to apply to the National Kaitiaki Group for approval.

 If you don’t want your information on the register